rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ><CITE>[Place of publication not identified]</CITE>

 ## 4.201.995 Place names in more than one language or script
-<a name="4.201.995.1">4.201.995.1</a> If the place of publication appears in more than one language or script, transcribe the place of publication in the language or script of the [title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the place of publication that appears first.
-Transcribe the remaining statement(s) as [parallel places of publication](/DCRMR/ppdm/Parallel-place-of-publication/).
-Make a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the original position on the source of any transposed statements (see [4.206.4.6](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.6)).
+<a name="4.201.995.1">4.201.995.1</a> If the place of publication appears in more than one language or script, transcribe the place of publication in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the place of publication that appears first.
+Transcribe the remaining statement(s) as [Parallel places of publication](/DCRMR/ppdm/Parallel-place-of-publication/).
+Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the original position on the source of any transposed statements (see [4.206.4.6](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.6)).